jfd02/TFT-OCR-BOT/README.md

 - Grab the best compositions from TFT website
 - Intelligent carousel item selection
 - Change item pickup to be based on the coordinates of orbs

+## FAQ:
+> ModuleNotFoundError: No module named 'win32gui'
+- Open the command prompt (cmd) and run 'pip install pywin32'.
+> I double clicked main.py, a window popped up and closed instantly.
+- Open the command prompt (cmd), drag and drop main.py into it, and then press Enter to run it.
+> The bot said it is moving, buying, and selling champions, but nothing is happening.
+- Open the command prompt (cmd) with admin privileges.
+> Client not open!
+Trying again in 10 seconds.
+- Check if your game path is correct and open League of Legends by yourself.
+> RuntimeError: Failed to init API, possibly an invalid tessdata path.
+- You don't need to change the TESSDATA_PATH in settings.py if you didn't modify the destination folder while installing Tesseract.